-Topic 6: Salmon Beach Community

-4. A non-conforming single-family, overwater structure may expand the overall height of the structure in the following limited circumstances:

-- a.
-The expansion may increase the height up to 25 feet from the deck level, upon approval of a Shoreline Conditional Use Permit per the standards of TSMP Section 2.3.7. - 5.
+Salmon Beach Community Topic 6. - 4.
+A non-conforming single-family, overwater structure may expand the overall height of the structure in the following limited circumstances: - a.
+The expansion may increase the height up to 25 feet from the deck level, provided it is consistent with the following limitations, which apply for all modifications or additions at any scale reviewed under this subsection: - i.
+The structure meets Base Flood Elevation requirements; - ii.
+The expansion meets or exceeds requirements for no net loss of ecological functions by avoiding, minimizing, and mitigating any adverse impacts, including shading; and. - iii.
+The expansion meets the geological hazards requirements outlined in TSMP Section 6.4.7, provided that the outcome reduces the risk to life and property. - 5.
 No other expansion may occur which extends or otherwise increases the nonconformity.